Gender pay transparency

 Other countries outside of the EU are similarly imposing obligations in relation to mandatory pay reporting and transparency.

-This includes the US, where an increasing number of states and localities have passed salary transparency laws in recent years, including California; Colorado; Connecticut; Cincinnati; Illinois; Ohio; Jersey City; New Jersey; Massachusetts; Maine; Maryland; Minnesota; Nevada; New York and New York City; Rhode Island; Vermont; and Washington.
+This includes the US, where an increasing number of states and localities have passed salary transparency laws in recent years, including California; Colorado; Connecticut; Cincinnati; Delaware; Illinois; Ohio; Jersey City; New Jersey; Massachusetts; Maine; Maryland; Minnesota; Nevada; New York and New York City; Rhode Island; Vermont; and Washington.
 Requirements vary, challenging multi-state employers.

 Employers are likely to see more changes in this area, with bills pending in a number of jurisdictions.
-States and localities also continue to enact laws restricting the ability of employers to inquire into an applicant’s salary history and / or prohibiting retaliation against an employee for discussing wages or compensation with co-workers.
+States and localities also continue to enact laws restricting the ability of employers to inquire into an applicant's salary history and/or prohibiting retaliation against an employee for discussing wages or compensation with co-workers.

 In Brazil, a new Equal Pay Law took effect in July 2023, requiring all companies with more than 100 employees to publish a salary transparency report every six months.
 The report must provide, in anonymised form, information necessary to enable a comparison, and impartial evaluation, of remuneration criteria and of the proportion of men and women in leadership positions.
 The data provided must be accompanied by statistical data on other possible inequalities arising in relation to race, ethnicity, nationality and age.
 On 1 December 2023, a new ordinance came into force, setting out more detail on the requirements of the salary transparency reporting obligations.
 It confirmed that the Ministry of Labour and Employment will collect the data inserted by employers into the eSocial system and then publish their salary transparency reports each March and September on its Labour Statistics Platform.